[V] Language Description

 The fair

-section allows users to specify a temporal property that should be assumed by OrCa.
+section allows users to specify a temporal property that should be assumed by OrCa, similar to temporal properties defined in [V] spec section.
 This section must appear before the spec

 section in the specification: